serverless/serverless/docs/providers/azure/guide/quick-start.md

 This will create a new handler file at the root of your project with the title `{functionName}.js`.
 It will also update `serverless.yml` to contain the new function.

-To remove an existing Azure Function from your function app, run the following command from within your app's directory:
+To remove an existing Azure Function from your service, run the following command from within your app's directory:

 ```bash
 # -n or --name for name of function to remove